Pain Management

 Medicines for pain

-Neuropathic pain, or nerve pain, can be especially severe.
-It is often described as agonizing shooting or burning pain.
-This type of pain is common in an NMOSD attack.
+Neuropathic pain, or nerve pain, is often described as shooting, tingling, or burning pain and can, in some cases, be severe.
+This type of pain is common after an NMOSD attack.
 Some prescription medicines can help control this type of pain.
-Your doctor may use a combination of drugs to help ease pain from NMOSD.1
+Musculoskeletal pain (pain in the muscles and joints) is also common in people with NMOSD.
+Your doctor may use a combination of drugs to help ease pain associated with NMOSD.1

 By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.